OpenTidalFarm/virtual/README.md

 # FEniCS with virtual machines and containers

-*NOTE: This repository is currently under rapid development, so things may not work as described!*

 This repository contains tools for running FEniCS (<http://fenicsproject.org>) in virtual machines and Linux containers.